Morn219/FPM/README.md

 # FPM
-FPM is abbreviation for function -ManagementctionProxy-,it works for network
+FPM is abbreviation for function-Proxy-Management,It works for network.